 - This gluten-free bread relies on xanthan gum to bind it together and add chewiness.
 To really help the gum do its job, you need to beat the “dough” for 3 minutes.
 This is an important step to not skip.

-- I have make this bread with my own 4-ingredient flour blend recipe, so I can’t vouch for how all gluten-free flour blends will work.
+- I have made this bread with my own 4-ingredient flour blend recipe, so I can’t vouch for how all gluten-free flour blends will work.
 I have also made it successfully with this flour and this flour.

 - If you plan on freezing the bread, it’s best to wait until it cools, slice it, and then put it in the freezer.
 This bread does mold more quickly than regular bread if it’s left at room temperature.
 It is best stored in the fridge or the freezer after 2-3 days.
 It has always reheated beautifully for me.